-To prevent loss of control, do not move the direction selector of a PDS vehicle while the vehicle is in motion.
+To prevent loss of control, do not move the direction selector while the vehicle is in motion.
 Moving the selector will result in a sudden slowing of the vehicle and the beeping of a warning device.

 Slow down before and during turns.
 All turns should be made at reduced speed.